 Such cases have actually occurred.
 The sad thing is that if you are caught going along with such a scheme, you are likely to get into much more trouble than the attorney.
 Saying, "But he told me that buying this green card stamp was the fastest way to work in the U.S.!" is likely to get you nowhere, and will create a permanent stain on your immigration record, potentially making you ineligible for any future visas or green cards (inadmissible).

 Not even the best attorneys can guarantee success.
-Ultimately, the outcome of you case is up to an immigration judge, the Department of Homeland Defense and/or USCIS.
+Ultimately, the outcome of your case is up to an immigration judge, the Department of Homeland Defense and/or USCIS.
 Any attorney claiming he or she has a 100% success rate and guaranteeing you a particular outcome may need to be more closely evaluated.

 While most good immigration attorneys will likely be pretty busy, you should be able to talk to them and their office staff to get a sense of their commitment to clients as well as their overall demeanor and impression of honesty.

 Talking to several attorneys will give you some basis for comparison before choosing the one who will be representing you.
-It will give you a chance to "feel out" various attorneys to get a sense of their personality and work philosophy to determine if they will be a good fit for you.
-In some cases, getting a second opinion may actually reveal that the first attorney did not fully understand your case or the law, or was trying to take your money to do something impossible or unethical; or might confirm that you're on the right track.
+It will give you a chance to get a sense of their personality and work philosophy to determine who will be a good fit for you.
+In some cases, getting a second opinion might actually reveal that the first attorney did not fully understand your case or the law, or was trying to take your money to do something impossible or unethical; or might confirm that you're on the right track.